How Much Does Insulation Cost to Install?

 Roof Insulation

-Insulating your roof costs anywhere from $1,500 to $4,500 or more.
-This creates a conditioned space that you can then convert into a living space.
+Insulating your roof costs anywhere from $0.50 to $1.50 per square foot or $1,500 to $6,000 total.
+This creates a conditioned space that can be converted into a comfortable living area.
 Most attic conversions cost $40,000 and you can often bundle the price in with new roofing.

 You can insulate a roof during or after construction.
 During new construction, a pro can put layers of rigid foam board on the sheathing but beneath the shingles.
 You can also have spray foam or batting placed inside the attic along the rafters.